IanSteenstra/PeerSupport/README.md

 PeerSupport
 =========================
-PeerSupport is an anonymous peer support chat application that allows users to message each other without the worry of their identity being known.
-Users can flag risky messages (ex: Suicidal Ideation, Potential Violence, Harassment), which only monitor admins can view and decide the best course of action to ensure a safe environment.
+PeerSupport is an anonymous peer support chat application that allows users to message each other without the worry of their identity being known by their peers.
+Users can flag risky messages (e.g. Suicidal Ideation, Potential Violence, Harassment), which only monitor admins (e.g. school counselors) can view and decide the best course of action to ensure a safe environment.
+The flagging of messages can also be done by a machine learning algorithm.

 ## Installation
 Docker & Docker-Compose are needed in order to run this application.
 You can download Docker <a href='https://docs.docker.com/engine/install/'> here </a> and Docker-Compose <a href='https://docs.docker.com/compose/install/'> here. </a> Make sure to follow the directions according to the system you are running the application on.